Facebook

 A convertible triple stroller is essentially a double stroller with the option of attaching an additional seat or ride-on board.
 This is another solid solution if you have older kids and are expecting a third.

-Depending on the manufacturer — some will attach the extra seat in the front, and others, at the back.
+Depending on the manufacturer — some will attach the extra seat in the front, while others attach it at the back.
 They come as either tandem or side-by-side.
-Unfortunately, you generally have to buy the additional baby seat, or ride-on board separately.
+Unfortunately, you generally have to buy the additional baby seat or ride-on board separately.

 Pros